ghostlandr/headfirstdesignpatterns/README.md

 lens of a pizza store and franchises, so of course it makes sense to make sure things are created the same way every time and things like that, so providing a way for our franchisees to do that is totally necessary.)

 We start out with code we've probably all written before.
-We have one pizza store, with a order pizza method and it all looks like this:
+We have one pizza store, with an order pizza method and it all looks like this:

 ```go